280Zo/vulnforge/README.md

 The vulnerability and/or fix can be across multiple files.
 Make sure the content for each individual file is saved for edit mode

+**Hint**

+Add a "Hint" button that shows the class of vulnerability or some other vague hint

 ## UI Improvements